 States sometimes conducted their own censuses, but with more irregularity — the state genealogical or historical society probably has a list.
 Check with those groups, the state archives and the FHL for records.

 Even before states made formal education compulsory during the early 1900s, Iggy likely attended school at least off and on.
 School records include enrollment applications, report cards, roll books, yearbooks, event programs, graduation announcements and alumni lists.
 Scour your family papers for clues to the school your ancestor attended, then contact the main office (or the district office, if the school is no longer open) to ask where you can find old records.
 See if you can visit the school library to page through old yearbooks, and look for those and other records at local public libraries and historical societies.
 Newspapers from the era might bear graduation announcements.
-For more ways to study school records, see the October 2005 Family Tree Magazine.

 During Great-grandpa Iggy’s day, he had to be 21 years old and, depending where he lived, a property owner in order to vote.
 Through legislation, Congress has encouraged more Americans to participate in the electoral process: Women earned the right to vote in 1920; The Voting Rights Act of 1965 outlawed discriminatory polling-place practices such as literacy tests; the 24th Amendment passed in the 1960s eliminated poll taxes; and in 1971, the 26th Amendment lowered the legal voting age to 18.